nebbishOne/discogs-enhancer-firefox/readme.md

 #### Project Overview

-100% vanilla JS Chrome extension for Discogs.com.
+100% vanilla JS Firefox extension for Discogs.com.
 Forked from [https://github.com/salcido/discogs-enhancer](https://github.com/salcido/discogs-enhancer).

-Totally separate project, converting the awesome Chrome extension from that other project into a Firefox extension.
+Totally separate project, converting the awesome Firefox extension from that other project into a Firefox extension.
 Currently, it's not functional.

 #### Firefox Webstore Link